FAQ

 What does “trauma-informed” mean?

 With these things in mind, it’s important to note that a trauma-informed practice doesn’t promise a “safe” space but rather a welcoming and supportive space to feel and process uncomfortable and/or unexpected emotions, and other sensations in the body, as they might arise.
-You are not alone.
-I am here to support you with incredible tools that you can use in and outside of class to create safety in your body during moments of unease.
+I am here to provide tools you can use in and outside of the classroom to establish safety in your body during moments of unease.
 Trauma-informed means we can appreciate, understand and respond with compassion to our body’s unique needs.

-Some aspects that I consider in a trauma-informed class include: my responsibility as a white yoga facilitator to consistently decolonize my practice, the impact and accessibility of language, the environment/atmosphere of the class, offering posture variations and alternatives, the placement of our mats and how that changes our connection with eachother, injuries and chronic pain, our unique anatomies and range of motion, as well as the strong belief that only you know what is best for your body.
+Some aspects that I consider in a trauma-informed class include: my responsibility as a white yoga and somatic movement teacher to consistently decolonize my practice, the impact and accessibility of language, the environment/atmosphere of the class, offering posture variations and alternatives, the placement of our mats and how that changes our connection with eachother, injuries and chronic pain, our unique anatomies and range of motion, as well as the strong belief that only you know what is best for your body.

 While I may be leading the class, you are ultimately your best teacher and I am here as a guide to serve you.